huggingface/diffusers/docs/source/en/using-diffusers/inpaint.md

 </Tip>

-Let's inpaint the tree on the right side of the image with some mountains:
+Now let's inpaint the tree on the right side of the image with some mountains:

 ```py
 pipeline = AutoPipelineForInpainting.from_pretrained(